Ömer Öcalan

-Ömer Öcalan (born 1987) is a politician of the Peoples' Democratic Party (HDP) and a current member of the Grand National Assembly of Turkey.
+Ömer Öcalan (born 1987) is a former politician of the Peoples' Democratic Party (HDP) and a current member of the Grand National Assembly of Turkey representing Şanlıurfa for the Peoples' Equality and Democracy Party (DEM).

 Early life and education

 He was born in 1987 in Halfeti, Şanlıurfa, as a son of Mehmet and Fehime Öcalan.
 His uncle is Abdullah Öcalan, the founder of the Kurdistan Workers' Party (PKK).
 He spent a large part of his youth in Adana, where he graduated from high school.
 It was at this time he was detained to first time for a short while.
 After his release he studied journalism at Ankara University.
 In 2012 he wanted to study politics at the University of Lausanne, Switzerland, but had to abandon due to economic reasons.